tjensen/deathmatch.enoch/README.md

 ## Recommended Server Settings

-Players do not spawn with light sources or night vision, so setting the server time is recommended to avoid frustrating players.
+Players do not spawn with light sources or night vision, so setting the server time is recommended to avoid frustrating players with darkness.
 For example:

 ```
 serverTime="2020/4/1/08/00";